Modern Materials Handling magazine September issue cover story features Lightning Pick in “Vera Bradley’s Multi-Channel Success”

-The article describes how the new Fort Wayne, Indiana facility uses Lightning Pick’s LP Pick pick-to-light to handle retail and DTC order fulfillment:
+The article describes how Vera Bradley’s new Fort Wayne, Indiana facility uses Lightning Pick’s pick-to-light to handle retail and DTC order fulfillment:

 It features three multi-level pick modules.
 Faster moving SKUs are picked in two three-level modules.
 In those, associates are directed by the pick-to-light system.